will-lol/paper3terms/src/components/content/stochasticGradientDescent.md

 Gradient descent is used to update the parameters of a model.
 Parameters such as: linear regression coefficients and weights.

-In optimising a machine learning model we have a **cost function**.
-In classification, the X axis of the cost function is the parameters of the model and the Y axis is the measure of error or difference between the value that the model predicted and the output.
+The machine learning algorithm uses a **cost function** to optimise the parameters of the model.
+The cost function is input the model's output.
+Its job is to output a number that represents the performance of the model in this instance, lower is better.

-In optimising a model, we would want to minimise the error in our predictions.
-Gradient descent is a way of finding the minimum on the cost function to find the optimal set of parameters.

-## Make it stochastic!
-By making gradient descent stochastic, we reduce computational burden.
-Stochastic means random.
-To make gradient descent stochastic, instead of computing the derivative at many points, we instead compute them at random values of x, vastly reducing the computational burden!
+The job of gradient descent is to optimise the cost function to a minimum.
+But without knowing the mathematical function it is tricky to know the derivative (that would ordinarily be used to find the minimum).
+The stochastic gradient descent model chooses some random parameters for the model.
+Then, it slightly modifies the parameters to observe how the model responds.
+The gradient of the line between these points may be positive or negative.
+If the gradient between the points responded positively to the algorithm's modification of parameters, it continues modifying the parameters in this way.

 ## Things I used
 https://www.ibm.com/topics/gradient-descent
 https://towardsdatascience.com/stochastic-gradient-descent-clearly-explained-53d239905d31